FloatingArrayDesign/MoorDyn/docs/structure.rst

 General:

-- env: a pointer to the global environment object
+- *env*: a pointer to the global environment object
-- waves: a pointer to the global object storing information about waves/currents
+- *waves*: a pointer to the global object storing information about waves/currents
-- t: the simulation time, as a real
+- *t*: the simulation time, as a real

 Specific to each Line:

-- N: int indicating the number of line segments in N
+- *N*: int indicating the number of line segments in N
-- UnstrLen: real indicating the unstretched length of the line
+- *UnstrLen*: real indicating the unstretched length of the line
-- d: real describing the line diameter
+- *d*: real describing the line diameter
-- rho: real describing the linear density of the line
+- *rho*: real describing the linear density of the line
-- E: Young's modulus of the line (Pa)
+- *E*: Young's modulus of the line (Pa)
-- EI: real Bending stiffness (Nm^2)
+- *EI*: real Bending stiffness (Nm^2)
-- c: real damping coefficient (Ns).
+- *c*: real damping coefficient (Ns).
 This can be the literal damping coefficient, or a negative value representing fraction of critical damping
-- Can: real normal added mass coefficient
+- *Can*: real normal added mass coefficient
-- Cat: real axial added mass coefficient
+- *Cat*: real axial added mass coefficient
-- Cdn: real normal drag coefficient w/r/t frontal area
+- *Cdn*: real normal drag coefficient w/r/t frontal area
-- Cdt: real axial drag coefficient w/r/t surface area
+- *Cdt*: real axial drag coefficient w/r/t surface area
-- BAin: real axial-internal damping
+- *BAin*: real axial-internal damping
-- A: real cross sectional area
+- *A*: real cross sectional area
-- nEApoints: number of values in stress-strain lookup table
+- *nEApoints*: number of values in stress-strain lookup table
-- stiffXs: x-array for stress-strain lookup table
+- *stiffXs*: x-array for stress-strain lookup table
-- stiffYs: y-array of reals for stress-strain lookup table
+- *stiffYs*: y-array of reals for stress-strain lookup table
-- nEIpoints: number of values in bent-stiffness lookup table
+- *nEIpoints*: number of values in bent-stiffness lookup table
-- bstiffXs: x-array for bent-stiffness lookup table
+- *bstiffXs*: x-array for bent-stiffness lookup table
-- bstiffYs: y-array of reals for bent-stiffness lookup table
+- *bstiffYs*: y-array of reals for bent-stiffness lookup table

 State:

-- r: a vector of 3D node positions for the nodes representing the line.
+- *r*: a vector of 3D node positions for the nodes representing the line.
-- rd: a vector of 3D velocities for each of the nodes representing the line
+- *rd*: a vector of 3D velocities for each of the nodes representing the line
-- q: a vector of 3D tangent vectors for each node
+- *q*: a vector of 3D tangent vectors for each node
-- qs: a vector of 3D tangent vectors for each segment
+- *qs*: a vector of 3D tangent vectors for each segment
-- l: a vector of unstretched line segment lengths (as reals)
+- *l*: a vector of unstretched line segment lengths (as reals)
-- lstr: a vector of stretched segment lengths (as reals)
+- *lstr*: a vector of stretched segment lengths (as reals)
-- ldstr: a vector of reals describing the rate of stretch for each segment
+- *ldstr*: a vector of reals describing the rate of stretch for each segment
-- Kurv: a vector of reals describing the curvature at node points
+- *Kurv*: a vector of reals describing the curvature at node points
-- M: a vector of 3x3 matrices describing the mass+added mass of each node in the line
+- *M*: a vector of 3x3 matrices describing the mass+added mass of each node in the line
-- V: a vector of line-segment volumes as reals
+- *V*: a vector of line-segment volumes as reals

 Forces are computed at every node in the line.
 Hence, all line forces are represented as std::vectors of 3D force vectors:

-- T: a vector of 3D vectors describing segment tensions
+- *T*: a vector of 3D vectors describing segment tensions
-- Td: a vector of 3D vectors describing segment Damping forces
+- *Td*: a vector of 3D vectors describing segment Damping forces
-- Bs: a vector of 3D vectors describing bending stiffness forces
+- *Bs*: a vector of 3D vectors describing bending stiffness forces
-- W: a vector of 3D vectors describing weight (gravity) forces
+- *W*: a vector of 3D vectors describing weight (gravity) forces
-- Dp: a vector of 3D vectors describing node drag (transversal)
+- *Dp*: a vector of 3D vectors describing node drag (transversal)
-- Dq: a vector of 3D vectors describing node drag (axial)
+- *Dq*: a vector of 3D vectors describing node drag (axial)
-- Ap: a vector of 3D vectors describing added-mass forcing (Transversal)
+- *Ap*: a vector of 3D vectors describing added-mass forcing (Transversal)
-- Aq: a vector of 3D vectors describing mass-forcing (axial)
+- *Aq*: a vector of 3D vectors describing mass-forcing (axial)
-- B: a vector of 3D vectors describing node bottom contact force
+- *B*: a vector of 3D vectors describing node bottom contact force
-- Fnet: a vector of 3D vectors describing total force on each node in the line
+- *Fnet*: a vector of 3D vectors describing total force on each node in the line

 Waves:

-- F: a vector of reals indicating volume of each segment submerged (1 = fully submerged, 0 = out of water)
+- *F*: a vector of reals indicating volume of each segment submerged (1 = fully submerged, 0 = out of water)
-- zeta: vector of reals describing free-surface elevations
+- *zeta*: vector of reals describing free-surface elevations
-- PDyn: vecctor of reals describing dynamic pressures
+- *PDyn*: vector of reals describing dynamic pressures
-- U: vector of 3D vectors describing wave velocities
+- *U*: vector of 3D vectors describing wave velocities
-- Ud: vector of 3D vectors describing wave accelerations
+- *Ud*: vector of 3D vectors describing wave accelerations

-Misc.
+Misc:

-- endTypeA, endTypeB: indicates whether ends are pinned or cantilevered to rod
+- *endTypeA, endTypeB*: indicates whether ends are pinned or cantilevered to rod
-- endMomentA, endMomentB: 3D moment vectors at ends, to be applied to attached Rod/Body
+- *endMomentA, endMomentB*: 3D moment vectors at ends, to be applied to attached Rod/Body
-- outfile: pointer to outfile to write to
+- *outfile*: pointer to outfile to write to
-- channels: which channels to write to the outfile
+- *channels*: which channels to write to the outfile

 Points
 ^^^^^^